mjl-/mox/README.md

 issue if you encounter a problem or would like to see a feature/functionality implemented.

-Instead of switching your email for your domain over to mox, you could simply configure mox for a subdomain, e.g. [you]@moxtest.[yourdomain].
+Instead of switching email for your domain over to mox, you could simply configure mox for a subdomain, e.g. [you]@moxtest.[yourdomain].

 If you have experience with how the email protocols are used in the wild, e.g.